Children’s Books for the Summer

 By Betsy Beard, Illustrated by Shelley Johannes

-Beautifully illustrated, this award winning, fact-based fictional text tells the story of Klinger, a large and gentle black horse who serves in the Caisson Platoon at Ft.
+Beautifully illustrated, this award winning, fact-based fictional text tells the story of Klinger, a large and gentle black horse who served in the Caisson Platoon at Ft.
 Meyer in Arlington, Virginia.
 His job is to pull the wagons that carry our nation’s fallen heroes to their final resting place.
 From birth, Klinger was told he was a special horse, but he did not understand how he was special until he meets the children of a father he honors on his first day as a Caisson horse.
 In its second printing, this popular TAPS book will bring comfort to both children and adults.

 “The Flat Rabbit”